1st Supreme Court Gun-Rights Battle In 10 Years May Transform Legal Landscape

 Manhattan: 1.6 million residents in 23 square miles

-New York argues that the history of gun ownership dating back to colonial times shows that in this densely populated city, the law forbids the discharge of firearms on "any street, lane, alley, garden or other places where people frequently walk."
+New York argues that the history of gun ownership dating back to Colonial times shows that in this densely populated city, the law forbids the discharge of firearms on "any street, lane, alley, garden or other places where people frequently walk."
 And by 1784 the state regulated the storage and transport of gun powder, too.

 Today, as the city observes in its briefs, the city is far and away the most densely populated city in the country, with 27,000 residents per square mile.
 Manhattan alone packs around 1.6 million residents into 23 square miles, and that population doubles every weekday with commuters.
-These people, plus tens of thousands of tourists, move through through the city's crowded streets , traveling "to, near and around a staggering concentration of sensitive places such as schools, daycare centers, government buildings, playgrounds and places of worship" — all places that the Supreme Court seemed to say in 2008 are legitimate places to ban guns.
+These people, plus tens of thousands of tourists, move through through the city's crowded streets, traveling "to, near and around a staggering concentration of sensitive places such as schools, daycare centers, government buildings, playgrounds and places of worship" — all places that the Supreme Court seemed to say in 2008 are legitimate places to ban guns.

 Countering that argument, lawyer Clement maintains that the Founding Fathers never intended the right to own a gun to be limited to the home.
-At the very minimum, he notes, our founders allowed gun owners to carry their firearms from one place to another.
+At the very minimum, he notes, our Founders allowed gun owners to carry their firearms from one place to another.

 Libraries are not lethal